Airvault

 Airvault (/fr/) is a commune in the Deux-Sèvres department in the Nouvelle-Aquitaine region in western France.
 It is located on the River Thouet.

 In January 1973 Airvault absorbed the former communes Borcq-sur-Airvault, Boussais et Soulièvres.
 On 1 January 2019, the former commune of Tessonnière was merged into Airvault.

 Population

-The population data below refer to the commune in its geography as of January 2023.
-The inhabitants of Airvault are the Airvaudais and the Airvaudaises in French.
+The population data below refer to the commune in its geography as of January 2025.
+The inhabitants of Airvault are called Airvaudais and Airvaudaises in French.